 The severity of spina bifida depends on the size and location of the opening of the spine that the condition causes.
 The severity of the condition is also greatly affected by the part of the spine where the opening is located and which nerves of the spinal cord are in that location.

 There are three types of spina bifida.
 They are Myelomeningocele, Meningocele, and Spina Bifida Occulta.
 Myelomeningocele is the most severe, causing a sac of fluid to come through part of the child’s back.
 Meningocele has the same effect but the spinal cord is not in the sac.
 Finally, Spina Bifida Occulta is the mildest form of spina bifida, and can sometimes even go undiagnosed for years.
+Check to see if your insurance options cover tests that can help diagnose this condition.
+Options like Jericho Share insurance can help you.
 Remember, the more you know the more you can educate others, and help bring an end to this condition.